ChristianNikodemus/meet/README.md

 ##### Scenario 1: An event element is collapsed by default.

-Given a user has searched for a city and found a list of events.
-When a list of events is returned to the user.
+Given a user is on the main page,
-Then the user should see the event details collapsed by default to save space on their browser.
+When an event is displayed
+Then event details will be collapsed.

 ##### Scenario 2: User can expand an event to see its details.

-Given the list of events is returned to the user.
+Given a user has list of events
-When the user clicks a button to expand the details of the event.
+When the user clicks on an individual event
-Then the event will expand to show the user more details about the event.
+Then the event details will be displayed.

 ##### Scenario 3: User can collapse an event to hide its details

-Given the user has expanded the details for an event When the user clicks the button to collapse the details of the event.
+Given a user has expanded an individual event,
+When a user has clicked “minimize”
-Then the event details will be hidden from view from the user.
+Then the event details will be hidden.

 #### Feature 3: Specify Number of Events